 Required proof of the following screenings while an active student at ATSU-KCOM:

 - 2-Step PPD Tuberculosis Screening OR IGRA/Chest X-Ray; must be dated within matriculation year.
+Please refer to the CDC TB Screening and Testing of Health Care Personnel for instructions on 2-Step TB Testing.

 For medical conditions or religious beliefs, a request for exemption from Risk Management requirements will be considered.
 However, ATSU cannot guarantee the ability to participate in patient encounters and placement in clinical rotations if this exemption is granted.
 Consequently, students receiving an exemption from vaccine requirements may take longer to complete the curriculum and graduate, or the student may not be able to complete the curriculum and graduate.
 Students seeking exemptions should submit the Request for Exemption from ATSU Vaccination Requirement form.
-If students are granted immunization exemptions, they must acknowledge the above risks by signing and submitting to the ATSU KCOM Immunization Coordinator an Immunization Exemption Risk Acknowledgement and Additional Disclosures and Requirements form.
+If students are granted immunization exemptions, they must acknowledge the above risks by signing and submitting to the ATSU KCOM Immunization Coordinator an Immunization Exemption Risk Acknowledgment and Additional Disclosures and Requirements form.

 Students will be notified of impending non-compliant status.
-Students not in compliance with the immunization and screening requirements will be reported to the Associate Dean of Academic Affairs (DO program) or the Graduate Program Committee (Biomedical Sciences).
+Students not in compliance with the immunization and screening requirements will be reported to the Assistant Dean of Academic Affairs (DO program) or the Graduate Program Committee (Biomedical Sciences).
 In addition, non-compliant students may be immediately removed from clinical experience and direct patient care until compliance is achieved.
 Proper adherence to the requirements necessitates good advanced planning.